MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/app-submissions.md

 # Create an app submission for your MSI or EXE app

 > [!NOTE]
-> MSI and EXE support in the Microsoft Store is currently in a limited public preview phase.
-As the size of the preview expands, we'll be adding new participants from the wait list.
-To join the wait list, click [here](https://aka.ms/storepreviewwaitlist).
+> This section of the documentation describes how to create an MSI or EXE app submission in Partner Center.
+Alternatively, you can use the Microsoft Store submission [API for MSI or EXE app submissions](store-submission-api.md) to automate app submissions.

 Once you've created your app by reserving a name, you can start working on getting it published.
 The first step is to create a submission.